Skip to main content

 Muscle Strain

 Our skull has a group of suboccipital muscles at the base.
-These are four paired muscles attached to the two cervical bones located on the upper side of the skull.
+These four paired muscles are attached to the two cervical bones on the upper side of the skull.
 These muscles can become strained and tensed due to various factors, including:

 • Maintaining a poor posture at the workstation